giampaolo/psutil/docs/index.rst

     Return CPU frequency as a nameduple including *current*, *min* and *max* frequencies expressed in Mhz.
+    On Linux **current** frequency reports the real-time value, on all other platforms it represents the nominal "fixed" value.
     If *percpu* is ``True`` and the system supports per-cpu frequency retrieval (Linux only) a list of frequencies is returned for each CPU, if not, a list with a single element is returned.